JOB OPENING: COMMUNICATIONS DIRECTOR

 - Familiarity with development of a professional issue campaign’s communication components (polling, direct mail, broadcast media, etc.) preferred.

-Competitive salary, commensurate with experience.
+Competitive salary, commensurate with experience (salary range: $55 – $85k).
 Medical, vision and dental provided.
 Paid time off includes 15 days annually, plus 10 paid holidays per year.

 Applications should include resume, cover letter and the names and contact information for three references.
-Please submit applications electronically to Basic Rights Oregon Operations Manager Cameron Mathews at: email@example.com.
-Deadline for applications is Friday, July 18th, 2014.
+Please submit applications electronically to Basic Rights Oregon Operations Manager Cameron Mathews at: firstname.lastname@example.org by September 30, 2014.
 Candidates may be required to submit writing samples or undergo skills assessment as part of the application process.